🇲🇽

 Tulum

-One of Latin America's densest vegan restaurant scenes relative to its size — the wellness and retreat economy has driven strong dedicated plant-based options.
+One of Latin America's densest vegan restaurant scenes relative to its size, driven by the wellness and retreat economy.

 Best for vegan-adapted traditional Mexican cuisine